 5. Encourage good behaviour

 During a challenging situation, look for and encourage behaviour you like.
-Take the time to stop what you’re doing every now and then to let your child know when you like what she’s doing.
+Take the time to stop what you’re doing every now and then to let your child know when you like what they’re doing.

 For example, during a shopping trip, you might praise your child for staying close, speaking in a quiet voice, and helping you find things.
 If the challenging situation is a telephone call, you might briefly stop talking to praise your child for playing quietly.

-7. Have a follow-up talk
+6. Have a follow-up talk